Use sed to edit files in place (and make a backup copy)

 done

-1. Reads from a file name html_files.txt.
+1. It reads from a file name html_files.txt.

 2. For every filename in that file, this script executes the sed command shown.

-3. Like the earlier example, this sed command makes a backup copy of each file it works on, adding the '.bak' extension to the filename.
+3. Like the earlier example, this sed command makes a backup copy of each file it works on, adding the .bak extension to the filename.

-To help understand this example better, the sed commands contained in the file my_commands.sed looked like this:
+For what I needed, the sed commands contained in the file my_commands.sed looked like this:

 s|<TITLE>|<title>|